 If you use QuickBooks to keep track of the bills that you owe, you don’t use the Write Checks window to record the bills that you want to pay.
 Rather, you tell QuickBooks to display a list of these unpaid bills that you’ve already recorded — and then you choose which bills QuickBooks should pay and the bank account on which QuickBooks should write the check.

 Follow these steps to pay bills in this manner:

 QuickBooks displays the Pay Bills window.
 You use the Pay Bills window to describe the payment that you want to make.

 Describe which bills you want to pay.

 Use the Show Bills radio buttons at the top of the Pay Bills window to identify what you want to see.
 Select the Due On or Before radio button to show only those bills that are due on or before the specified date.

-To specify the date, enter the date into the Due On or Before date box.
+To specify the date, enter the date in the Due On or Before box.
 To see a list of all the bills that you have to pay, select the Show All Bills radio button.